BinaryHeartUS/binaryheartus.github.io/Documentation/MANAGING-CHAPTERS.md

 See [Image Management](./IMAGE-MANAGEMENT.md) for details on image requirements.

-### Step 4: Test Locally
+### Step 6: Test Locally

 1. Start the development server: `npm run dev`
 2. Check that the chapter appears in the dropdown menu
+3. Navigate to the chapter's pages (e.g., `/yu`, `/yu/about`, etc.)
-3. Verify the chapter statistics display correctly on the homepage
+4. Verify the chapter statistics display correctly on the homepage
+5. Test navigation between pages within the chapter

 ## Updating Chapter Information